cts-rnd/.github/profile/README.md

 This organization is private, and access is granted by invitation only.
 If you are a team member or have received an invitation, please log in to view and contribute to our repositories.

 ## Contact
-For any inquiries or if you need assistance regarding access, please contact us at [your contact email].
+For any inquiries or if you need assistance regarding access, please contact us at [bhpark@cts2020.com].

 ## Code of Conduct
 We adhere to a strict code of conduct to ensure a respectful and productive environment for all members.
 Please review our [Code of Conduct](link) for more details.